snowplow/documentation/docs/pipeline-components-and-applications/enrichment-components/index.md

 sidebar_position: 50
 ---

-This is the technical documentation for the enriching step.
+This is the technical documentation for the enrichment step.
 If you are not familiar yet with this step of the pipeline, please refer to [this page](/docs/enriching-your-data/what-is-enrichment/index.md).

 Here is the list of the enrichment assets: